 Hi Score Girl is based on a manga by Rensuke Oshikiri.
 The episode breakdown is a little odd, with an OVA bridging the two seasons.
 Fortunately, Netflix plays everything in proper order.

-Haruo Yaguci loves video games to the point that his inner dialog is narrated by Guile from Street Fighter II.
+Haruo Yaguchi loves video games to the point that his inner dialog is narrated by Guile from Street Fighter II.
 He’s a top-tier fighting game player that can play a dozen versus matches on a single coin.
-Despite showing no interest for dating he is caught in a love triangle with two girls from his class — Akira Ono and Koharu Hidaka.
+Despite showing no interest in dating he is caught in a love triangle with two girls from his class — Akira Ono and Koharu Hidaka.

 The romantic conflict between these characters is what drives the narrative, but it’s also the least interesting part of the show.
 What Hi Score Girl excels at is its authenticity.